WebbedCircle/CIS546/README.md

    This IP should be http://127.0.0.1:5000/

-4. Enter the localhost IP (shown above) into your web browser's URL.
+6. Enter the localhost IP (shown above) into your web browser's URL.
 You should now be viewing the web application!

-5. (TROUBLESHOOTING): When testing, I've had to run command

-   set FLASK_APP=flaskr.flaskr

-   (Change "set" to "export" if not on Windows.)
-   If you have trouble running the program, try this and then run it again.